christophevg/tinymoose/README.md

 # TinyMoose

-An experiment on integrating Moose and TinyOS
+An experiment on integrating [Moose](https://github.com/christophevg/moose) and [TinyOS](https://github.com/tinyos/tinyos-main)
 Christophe VG <contact@christophe.vg>
 [https://github.com/christophevg/tinymoose](https://github.com/christophevg/tinymoose)

 ## Introduction

-So far, I've been implementing my own hardware abstraction layer on top of the Atmel family of mcu's.
+So far, I've been implementing my own hardware abstraction layer on top of the Atmel family of mcu's, called [Moose](https://github.com/christophevg/moose).
 With this experiment, I'm trying to run TinyOS on my own hardware, implementing what's missing using Moose, like the XBee networking support.

+## Rationale

+The reason for this unholy matrimony originates from another experiment, where I want to compare the optimisations of TinyOS to those of the Functional Code Fusion, developed in [foo-lang](https://github.com/christophevg/foo-lang).
+To do this comparison, I want comparable versions of the software running on the same hardware.
+The initial comparison was agains hand-written code, now I want to compare to NesC/TinyOS, so I need to layer TinyOS on top of Moose, creating TinyMoose ;-)

 ## Getting started